praneeth-kumar-ffg/FileUploadProject/financepeer/README.md

 download nodejs and npm for frontend.
 Python for backend.
 Postgres for database.
 ## frontend
-1.Head over to the client directory which is out frontend and run npm install(downloads all packages). and "npm start" to trigger the localhost:3000.
+1.Head over to the "client" directory which is out frontend and run npm install(downloads all packages). and "npm start" to trigger the localhost:3000.
 ## backend
-2.Head over to the mysite directory which is our backend app.
+2.Head over to the "mysite" directory which is our backend app.
 Create a python virtual environment

 3. Run the following commands in the same directory as `manage.py`:
    `pipenv install` and `pipenv install --dev`(install all packages).
 If pipenv not present install via pip.